btrettel/plint/plint.md

 ## Antecedent basis checking

-Checking for antecedent basis issues requires using the optional flag `-ab` or `--ant-basis`.
-This is optional because the feature requires the claims file to use a special syntax as it is difficult to automatically recognize the start and end of claim elements. plint.py will recognize that the terms "a", "an", "at least one", and "one or more" will appear before new claim elements and that the words "the" or "said" will appear before claim elements previously introduced. plint.py will also know that a claim element ends when a semi-colon, period, comma, colon, "a", or "an" appear.
+Checking for antecedent basis issues requires using the optional flag `-a` or `--ant-basis`.
+This is optional because the feature requires the claims file to use a special syntax as it is difficult to automatically recognize the start and end of claim elements. plint will recognize that the terms "a", "an", "at least one", and "one or more" will appear before new claim elements and that the words "the" or "said" will appear before claim elements previously introduced. plint will also know that a claim element ends when a semi-colon, period, comma, or colon appear.

 To check the demo claims on Linux: